Factories

 Factories::define('models', 'Myth\Auth\Models\UserModel', 'App\Models\UserModel');

 The first parameter is a component.
-The second parameter is a class alias (the first parameter to Factories magic static method), and the third parameter is the true full qualified classname to be loaded.
+The second parameter is a class alias (the first parameter to Factories magic static method), and the third parameter is the true fully qualified classname to be loaded.

 After that, if you load Myth\Auth\Models\UserModel with Factories, the App\Models\UserModel instance will be returned: